romitzechrome/fastapi_demo/README.md

 install all dependency from requirements.txt file.- => pip install -r requirements.txt

-for the start our api
+for the start our apis
 => fastapi_demo\app>python main.py